albikozeli/albikozeli/README.md

 •	Utilized Google’s STUN server on client side to establish the Web RTC Connections between the clients<br>

 <b>Authenticated Live Chat | Python - Javascript - PyMongo</b><br>
-•	Utilized Pymongo to store account information and chat history in a Mongo Database<br>
+•	Utilized Pymongo to store chat history and account information with hashed and salted passwords <br>
-•	Hashed and Salted account passwords, and by using HttpOnly cookies ensured that only authenticated clients could use the chat<br>
+•	Ensured that only authenticated clients could use the chat through HttpOnly cookies<br>
 •	Established WebSocket connections between server and clients by completing the WebSocket handshake and switching protocols<br>
 •	Parsed WebSocket frames on a byte-by-byte level and transmitted messages to all connected clients in real-time<br>